 Increasing age is another risk factor in the development of oral cancer, with a peak incidence in individuals 63 years of age; however, it is now occurring more frequently in younger individuals [2; 6].
-The exact causes for this are not yet clear, but there appear to be associations between young men and women who use conventional "smokeless" chewing or spit tobacco [2].
-Historically, the incidence of oral cancer in the African American population has been twice that of the white population, but 2020 data from the National Cancer Institute indicates that the incidence in the white population has surpassed that of the African American population for both men and women [2; 3].
+The exact causes for this are not vet clear, but there appear to be associations between young men and women who use conventional "smokeless" chewing or spit tobacco [2].
+Historically, the incidence of oral cancer in the Black population has been twice that of the White population, but 2024 data from the National Cancer Institute indicates that the incidence in the White population has surpassed that of the Black population for both men and women [2; 3; 6].
+Incidence of oral cancer is nearly as high in the American Indian/Alaska Native population as it is among the White population.
 A strong gender differentiation has also been noted historically, as men developed oral cancer with a frequency that was more than six times that of women.
 The ratio is now one woman to every three men, likely due to the increase in women who smoke since the 1950s [2].
 It is thought that lifestyle choices (e.g., tobacco use, particularly in combination with the consumption of alcohol), rather than genetics, are responsible for these various disparities.